HussainAther/philosophy/causality/contextualemergence.md

 states, and the second gives individual thermal states from statistical mechanical states.
 Other examples may include emergence of geometric optics from electrodynamics, electrical engineering features from electrodynamics, chirality from quantum mechanics, and diffusion or friction of a quantum particle in a thermal medium.
-Neuroscientists have even found use in contextually emerging cognitive states from nerual correlates.
+Neuroscientists have even found use in contextually emerging cognitive states from neural correlates.

 ## Hodgkin-Huxley equations